AmengZou/Rainfall-Erosivity-Tool/README.md

-# Rainfall erosivity calculating tool based on IMERG V06 and Machine learning correction
+# Global rainfall erosivity calculating tool based on IMERG V06 and Machine Learning correction

 This repository provides a workflow to calculate corrected rainfall erosivity derived from IMERG V06 precipitation data.